Car seat weight groups

 Parents are increasingly searching for a child car seat by age, but height and weight also need to be considered when buying a baby or child car seat.

 Some child car seats are approved for use by weight, and some are approved for use by height.
+Those approved by height are called i-size car seats.

 Your baby can remain in his or her baby car seat until either reaching the height or weight limit for the seat but many parents don't know this.